Crafting Utopia and Dystopia: Future of Crafts in Museums

 Another concern is linguistic in nature; some museums have stopped using ‘craft’ or ‘applied art’ in their names.
 With the erasure of these words from museums names, are we seeing a shift in focus and/or activity?

-In this seminar, we challenge the speakers to speculate on the future, to describe the dream situation for crafts in the future of museums.
+In this seminar, we challenged the speakers to speculate on the future, to describe the dream situation for crafts in the future of museums.